Senior Scientists

 Dr. Cameron C. Lee

-Scott C. Sheridan, Ph.D. | Professor & Chair
+Scott C. Sheridan, Ph.D. | Professor & Associate Provost

 Dr. Scott Sheridan is a professor in the Department of Geography at Kent State University in Ohio, USA.
 He has served as Department Chair since 2015, and currently is an AGU Landing Fellow.
 He also sits on the University’s Diversity, Equity and Inclusion Leadership Council; and its Anti-Racism Task Force.
 His is educational background includes BS and MS degrees in Meteorology from Rutgers and Texas A&M, respectively, followed by a Ph.D. in Climatology from the University of Delaware.
 He has co-authored 124 peer-reviewed publications, and has been an investigator on grants totaling over $4 million.
 He is also currently Editor-in-Chief of the International Journal of Biometeorology and Associate Editor of Science of the Total Environment